elucian/bee/syntax/overview.md

 **Notes:**

-* Anonymous range expression [n..m] is of type Z;
+* Range expression: [n..m] is of type Z;
-* Anonymous range expression (n..m) is of type R;
+* Range expression: (n..m) is of type Q;
 * Use n.!m to exclude upper limit from range;
 * Use n!.m to exclude lower limit from range;
 * Use n!!m to exclude both limits from range;

 **example:**
 ```
+-- rational range is controlled by:
 #range.rate  := 0.1;   -- default rate for continuous range
 #range.limit := 10000; -- how many generated before give up

--- integer range (default rate is 1)
+-- continuous default rate is 1
 print [0..5]; --0,1,2,3,4,5
 print [0.!5]; --0,1,2,3,4

--- integer with rate
+-- integer with rate 2
 print [0..10:2]; --0,2,4,6,8,10
 print [1..10:2]; --1,3,5,7,9

--- continuous range
+-- continuous range with default rate = 0.1
 print (0..0.5);     -- 0,0.1,0.2,0.3,0.4,0.5

+-- continuous range with rate 0.25
 print (0!!1:0.25);  -- 0.25,0.5,0.75
 ```